hjnpark/QCARWorkflow/README.md

 Install geomeTRIC from the `neb` branch of a forked github repository:
 [https://github.com/hjnpark/geomeTRIC/tree/neb](https://github.com/hjnpark/geomeTRIC/tree/neb)

 The following command will clone the specific branch.
 ```shell
 git clone -b neb git@github.com:hjnpark/geomeTRIC.git
 ```
-This branch of geomeTRIC can perform the NEB method.
+This branch of geomeTRIC can perform the NEB and IRC method.
-It will be merged into the master branch once some of the functions in neb.py are updated.
+It will be merged into the master branch in the future.

 ### 3. Installing QCARWorkflow